hyunkoome/DriveDreamer4D/README.md

 # DriveDreamer4D Framework
 <img width="1349" alt="method" src="https://github.com/user-attachments/assets/c783ef23-45e8-4291-81a5-befceff2f539">

-# Dataset Selection
+# Scenario Selection

-The eight scenarios selected are as follows: 005, 018, 027, 065, 081, 096, 121, 164 in the validation set of Waymo.
+The eight scenarios selected are as follows: 005, 018, 027, 065, 081, 096, 121 and 164 in the validation set of Waymo.

-# Rendering results in lane change novel trajectory
+# Rendering Results in Lane Change Novel Trajectory

 <div align="center">